thoughtful-solutions/fls-exam/windows-bin/Tooling.md

 ### Building the Tool
 - **Unix/Cygwin**: Run `make` to build the tool.
-- **Windows**: Use Microsoft Visual Studioâ€™s `nmake` with `build clean` followed by `build`.
+- **Windows**: Use Microsoft Visual Studio’s `nmake` with `build clean` followed by `build`.

 ### Intended Audience
 This codebase is aimed at automotive enthusiasts, ECU tuners, and developers working with Bosch ME7.1 firmware, particularly in the VAG community.
-Itâ€™s useful for:
+It’s useful for:
 - Validating firmware integrity before flashing to an ECU.
 - Correcting checksums/CRCs after manual or third-party modifications to the firmware.
 - Ensuring binaries remain functional and error-free for ECU programming.

 ### Context and Origins
-- This repository appears to be related to other forks of `ME7Sum`, such as `nyetwurk/ME7Sum` and `360trev/ME7Sum`, suggesting itâ€™s part of a broader community effort to maintain and improve this tool.
+- This repository appears to be related to other forks of `ME7Sum`, such as `nyetwurk/ME7Sum` and `360trev/ME7Sum`, suggesting it’s part of a broader community effort to maintain and improve this tool.
 Links to forums (Nefmoto) and other GitHub repos indicate collaboration or derivation from those projects.

 ### Conclusion
 The codebase is a specialized utility for **checking and correcting checksums and CRCs in Bosch ME7.1 firmware dumps**, primarily for VAG vehicles.
 It ensures that modified firmware binaries remain valid for ECU flashing by updating their integrity data.
 It does not assist with making functional changes to the firmware (e.g., tuning parameters) but rather serves as a post-modification tool to maintain compatibility.
 Its limitations highlight the need for caution with modified or non-standard binaries, and its open-source nature invites contributions from the community.